 Buildings in the northern part of the town where other churches have been found

+According to archaeologists the town's prosperity in the VIth century is also reflected in many buildings which had three stories in height.
 Religious rifts among Christians were one of the causes of the success of the Muslims in conquering Palestine, Jordan, Syria and Egypt which were largely Monophysite countries.
-Most likely the population of Umm al-Jimal continued to be Christian until the town was abandoned in the VIIIth century after a devastating earthquake which struck the region in 747 or 749, because there is not much evidence of its many churches having been turned into mosques as had occurred at Bosra.
+Most likely the population of Umm al-Jimal continued to be Christian until the town was abandoned in the VIIIth century after a devastating earthquake which struck the region in 747 or 749, because there is not much evidence of its many churches having been turned into mosques as it occurred at Bosra.

 (left) Southern of the twin churches; (right) detail of its floor